 Taking a photo of a scene that is only illuminated by moonlight requires a long exposure and best done around a full moon.
 There is a fairly significant drop off as the days go away from a full moon.
 I’ve compiled information to give you a starting point for an exposure time.

-Here’s a rough chart to give a starting point for estimating moonlight photography exposures.
+Below is a rough chart based off the same data, should give a starting point for estimating moonlight photography exposures.
 Note, this is taking a photo of an subject illuminated by moonlight and not a photo of the moon itself.
-I welcome your comments, experience or tips on improving this information.

 If you wish to photograph the moon itself, the exposure is much different.
 The moon is an object reflected in sunlight, so the rule-of-thumb is to use the “Sunny-16 Rule”.
 This says, for an object in direct sunlight expose at f/16 and time is 1/ISO.
 So for 100 speed film, your exposure would be 1/125.